api7/lua-resty-ipmatcher/README.md

 `syntax: ok, err = ipmatcher.new(ips)`

-The `ips` is a array table, like `{ip1, ip2, ip3, ...}`, Each element in the array is a IP address string.
+The `ips` is a array table, like `{ip1, ip2, ip3, ...}`,
+each element in the array is a string IP address.

 ```lua
 local ip, err = ipmatcher:new({"127.0.0.1", "192.168.0.0/16"})